dylang/changelog/readme.md

  * Integrate into `git pull`?
  * Warn when there are more than 100 commits available.
  * Support paging Github's API to aquire more than 100 commits.
- * Output options: --json, --markdown --text --rss --atom
+ * Additional output options: --text --rss --atom
  * Option to show code diff.
  * Ability to set the start and end version.
- * Output errors via standard error, etc.
+ * Use Git tags to detect versions

 Install
 =======